SelecTree: Tree Detail

 Longevity 40 to 150 years.

-Leaves Ovate to Palmately Lobed, Medium to Light Green, Bronze or Gold, Deciduous.
+Leaves Ovate to Palmately Lobed, Green, Golden or Yellow or Orange, Deciduous.

 Flowers Showy.
 Fragrant Blue, Lavender or Yellow.
 Flowers in Spring.
 Has perfect flowers (male and female parts in each flower).